 If you’d like to become a referee for TCS:

 We are always interested in people who would like to referee papers for the journal.
 We also welcome suggestions of people we could approach to be referees or contribute manuscripts to TCS.
-TCS manuscript central http://mc.manuscriptcentral.com/tcs asks authors to submit papers with 3-7 keywords that we use to identify prospective referees from our referees’ database.
-If you are interested in becoming a referee please take a look at the keywords list and email some keywords to us which best reflect your interests along with a short CV and details of your current work.
+TCS Manuscript Central http://mc.manuscriptcentral.com/tcs asks authors to submit papers with three to seven keywords that we use to identify prospective referees from our referees’ database.
+If you are interested in becoming a referee please take a look at the keywords list and email some keywords to us which best reflect your interests, along with a short CV and details of your current work.

 We welcome your views on all aspects of Theory, Culture & Society.